-If you are in the area, you can join us for half a day or for a whole day of cooking course.
-The booking of a day or afternoon course will not include any accommodation nor transport apart from the planned and agreed excursion.
+If you are in the area, you can join us a one day cooking course.
+The booking of a day does not include any accommodation nor transport apart from the planned and agreed excursion.

-Arrival around 12.45pm, we meet around a coffee, then we head to the kitchen for a (3h) cooking session.
-You get three hours to go for a walk or a drive, or to just relax in the lounge-diner or in the garden.
-We meet at 7:00pm for an aperitif then head back to the kitchen for the last touches to our meal, which will be served at 7:30pm.
+We meet in the kitchen at 1:00pm for a 3h cooking session after which you get some time off to go for a walk or a drive, or to just relax in the lounge or garden.
+We will then meet at 7:00pm for an aperitifs and nibbles.
+Shortly after you'll head back to the kitchen for the last touches to our meal, which will be served at 7:30pm.
 You can then enjoy the fruit of your labour with some local wine.
-The afternoon course includes 3 hours of cooking, all ingredients, aperitif, 3 course dinner with wine, and coffee, tea and cold drinks throughout the afternoon.

 Contact us with your dates

 "...I honestly did not know what to expect from my French cooking holiday courses at Le Gargantua cooking school so was wowed, not only that I produced the level of cuisine that I achieved, but the effortless style of Marlene's instruction.
 The kitchen setup is just wonderful, big, bright and inviting, great equipment to our fingertips with all the gadgets to make one envious, however, also quintessentially what you'd envision - typical French farmhouse kitchen being a heart of the home - hats off guys- well done you rock..."